ITS Help Center & Media Services

 There are four computer labs located on the first floor of Ryan Library: Bresee, Hughes, Language, and Main.
 All these labs are designated for classes and general student use during library hours.

-The Mac Lab is located on the third floor of the Ryan Learning Center and is actively used for Art Department classes.
+The Mac Lab has been incorporated into Hughes Lab and is actively used for Art Department classes.
 It is available for general student use.

 In addition, there are department-specific computer labs located in various places on campus.
 These labs may be found in the Bond Academic Center, Cooper Music, Family & Consumer Sciences, and Rohr Science.
 Hours and availability vary by location.